inder-tg/burnSeverity/README.md

 # burnSeverity
-Files in this repository are used in the paper **_Burned area maps for La Primavera, Mexico: An application of statistical abrupt change estimation to Landsat-7 time series imagery_**.
+Files in this repository are used in the paper **_On the potential of BFAST for monitoring burned areas using multi-temporal Landsat-7 images_**.

 **getSeverityMaps_23_1.R** contains auxiliary functions utilized for loading RData files, rasterize matrices, estimate abrupt changes, calculate severity (dNBR), etc.